AshwinSundar/ashwinsundar/drafts/intro-to-vim.md

 - Visual Mode
 - Command Line Mode

 Each of these four modes has different key bindings, enabling advanced manipulation of text and files.
-The vast majority of time is spent in Insert Mode, where text entry and manipulation occurs, although each of the three other modes have their own use cases (don't like this sentence).
+The vast majority of time is spent in Insert Mode, where text entry and manipulation occurs.

 | Mode | How to get there |
 |------|------------------|